Ulm-IQO/qudi-core/docs/setup/installation.md

   <summary> <b>Windows</b> users click here to expand</summary>

-  You can execute these commands from any working directory since the environment will be created in a Anaconda/Miniconda specific default directory.
+  You can execute these commands from any working directory since the environment will be created in an Anaconda/Miniconda specific default directory.

   ```console
   C:\> conda create --name qudi-env python=3.8